MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/use-solutions-for-your-customizations.md

 # Use the Common Data Services Default Solution

 > [!NOTE]
->  Projects are built on the [solution system](https://docs.microsoft.com/dynamics365/customer-engagement/developer/introduction-solutions) in the Dynamics platform.
+>  Projects are built on the [solution system](https://docs.microsoft.com/dynamics365/customer-engagement/developer/introduction-solutions) in Dynamics 365 for Customer Engagement.
 When using this functionality in PowerApps, you’ll see it described as a ‘project'.
-When using this functionality in Dynamics, you'll see it described as a 'solution'.
+When using this functionality in Dynamics 365 for Customer Engagement, you'll see it described as a 'solution'.

  All PowerApps environments include the following projects.
 -	Common Data Services Default Solution.
 This is a base project that is available for makers to use by default to for their customizations in an environment.